George Williams was born in 1821, on an English farm in Dulverton, Someset.

 Booker T. Washington's Tuskegee Institute began a Bible Training school in 1893 to prepare students for Christian ministry.

-Students helped out at community churches on Sundays; staffed a Humane Society; cared for area sick and needy; and ran a YMCA.
+Students helped out at community churches on Sundays; staffed a Humane Society; cared for area sick and needy; and ran a Y.M.C.A.

-Booker T. Washington spoke at Memorial Hall in Columbus, Ohio, May 24, 1900 (The Booker T. Washington Papers, Vol. 5: 1899-1900, Univ. of Illinois Press, 1976, p.
+Booker T. Washington spoke at Memorial Hall in Columbus, Ohio, May 24, 1900 (The Booker T. Washington Papers, Vol. 5: 1899-1900, University of Illinois Press, 1976, p.
 543-544):

 "Dr. Washington began his address after a quartet sang.
-He spoke of the 91 YMCA Organizations for colored youths; of the 5,000 colored men studying the Bible, and of the 640 Bible students at Tuskegee."
+He spoke of the 91 Y.M.C.A.
+Organizations for colored youths; of the 5,000 colored men studying the Bible, and of the 640 Bible students at Tuskegee."

-Tuskegee professor George W. Carver wrote to YMCA official Jack Boyd in Denver, March 1, 1927:
+Tuskegee professor George W. Carver wrote to Y.M.C.A. official Jack Boyd in Denver, March 1, 1927:

 "Keep your hand in that of the Master, walk daily by His side, so that you may lead others into the realms of true happiness, where a religion of hate, - which poisons both body and soul - will be unknown, having in its place the 'Golden Rule' way, which is the 'Jesus Way' of life will reign supreme."

-YMCA instructor James Naismith, at the behest of Dr. Gulick, invented the game of Basketball in 1891, at the YMCA International Training School in Springfield, Massachusetts.
+Y.M.C.A. instructor James Naismith, at the behest of Dr. Gulick, invented the game of Basketball in 1891, at the YMCA International Training School in Springfield, Massachusetts.

 In 1892, William Morgan came to study at the International Young Men's Christian Association Training School -- Springfield College.
-After meeting James Naismith, Morgan invented the game of Volleyball in 1895, at the YMCA in Holyoke, Massachusetts.

-“Muscular Christianity is Christianity applied to the treatment and use of our bodies.
 It is an enforcement of the laws of health by the solemn sanctions of the New Testament.”

 Theodore Roosevelt also championed muscular Christianity, addressing the Holy Name Society, August 16, 1903: